-Video Body mechanics: Sitting, bending, the changes of the Dantian
+Body mechanics sitting, bending, the changes of the Dantian and some martial aspects of Tai Chi

 Body mechanics: Sitting and bending in the Tai Chi form